daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 - Logflume | Gets uploads onto S3 so they are sharable with other developers
 - Logsmith | The development framework made by Atomic Smash
 - Release belt | Used for storing premium plugins and making them privately accessible to composer.

 ---

+### Think of your Wordpress website as a web application.

+You shouldn't need live content to build / test a website

+---

+# GDPR

+If you are downloading content to a development machine from a live site, make sure you aren't pulling live user / customer data.

+---